This note on Commercial Rent Arrears Recovery only applies in England and Wales.

 - Landlords must only use this CRAR process.
 Any alternative (and the old distress process) is invalid and potentially a criminal act.

 The CRAR process

 - A Certificated Enforcement Agent (not another type of bailiff) must serve a 7-day notice of enforcement, including set information.
-You can apply to the court for the notice period to be reduced if there is a risk of the tenant moving the goods (for example if insolvency is impending).
+You can apply to the court to reduce the notice period if there is a risk of the tenant moving the goods (for example if insolvency is impending).
 This may be impractical.

 - After the 7-day notice period, the Certificated Enforcement Agent can go to the commercial premises to seize the tenant’s goods.

 - The Agent may only enter the premises via an open or unlocked doorway.